 The greater density affects the low frequency overtones and the greater hardness affects the high frequency overtones balancing out the full spectrum of sound that is produced by headjoints made of these refractory metals.

-In order to fit a Garner Headjoint to you flute, you can cut and apply copper foil tape to the tenon of your headjoint so that it fits snugly inside the barrel of your flute.
+In order to fit a Geoghegan Headjoint to you flute, you can cut and apply copper foil tape to the tenon of your headjoint so that it fits snugly inside the barrel of your flute.
 We include little fit packs with the tape and instructions so that you can apply it yourself for trial or after purchase.
-Copper foil tape is used to pressure fit Garner Headjoints in the tenon of any flute.
+Copper foil tape is used to pressure fit Geoghegan Headjoints in the tenon of any flute.
 Since the metal foil adheres to the surface of the headjoint, there is no vibration or air leaks as a result of using this fitting method.
 The foil is an adequate method of fitting the headjoint to the flute for a significant length of time but we do recommend that the headjoint eventually be properly sized to the barrel of the flute.

 Permanent mechanical fitting methods used by your favorite flute repairman can only be used for the 14 Karat Gold and Sterling silver models.
 Traditional headjoint fitting methods cannot be used on Tantalum or Niobium headjoints.
-No heat should ever be applied to any Garner Headjoint model.
+No heat should ever be applied to any Geoghegan Headjoint model.
 Please consult us with any questions.

 Because the crown assemblies are made with rubber and not cork, they do not require regular maintenance.
 They should endure the life span of your headjoint.
-Please check the product page for very specific maintenance notes related to Garner Headjoint crown assemblies.
+Please check the product page for very specific maintenance notes related to Geogheagn Headjoint crown assemblies.